VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Now, run the application again.
 You should see a capsule in the middle of the screen if you're lucky because it's falling down.
 Fast! 🚀

-{% include _alert.html type:'success' title: "You learnt how to add a 3D capsule to the scene and how to add it to the root scene so it becomes part of the scene graph.
-The capsule is falling down because it has no collider to interact with the ground." %}
+{% include _alert.html type:'success' title: "You’ve learned how to create and add a 3D capsule to the scene using procedural models.
+By adding the entity to the root scene, it becomes part of the scene graph.
+The capsule is falling because it lacks a collider to interact with the ground, which we'll address later." %}

 ## Step 4: Control the Camera - Look Around! 🖱️

-Maybe we should at least look around the scene and view the capsule from different angles as it falls into the void 😠?
+Maybe we should at least look around the scene and view the capsule from different angles as it falls into the void 🤔?

 Let's add a 3D camera controller using the `Add3DCameraController()` method. 🎮 This extension adds basic camera functionality, allowing you to interact with the camera through keyboard and mouse inputs.
 Specifically, it attaches a regular `SyncScript` to the camera with custom logic to handle camera movement.

-Your game would have your implementation how camera works which requires your specific game.
+In most games, you would implement your own custom camera logic to fit the specific needs of your game.
+However, for this example, we'll use the default camera controller to get basic camera movement up and running quickly.

 Time to refresh those mouse agility skills!